Overnight, Refrigerator Focaccia = The Best Focaccia Bread Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

 A few summers ago, I bumped into Richard Bourdon at Berkshire Mountain Bakery.
-During our brief chat, he told me, among other things, he would never write a cookbook because he’s always changing his methods.
+During our chat, he told me, among other things, he would never write a cookbook because he’s always changing his methods.

 What Makes The Best Focaccia?

-I’ll spare you all the details of the various experiments and skip straight to what I’ve found creates the best focaccia, one that emerges golden all around, looking like a brain, its surface woven with a winding labyrinth of deep crevices: refrigerated dough.
+I’ll spare you all the details of the various experiments and skip straight to what I’ve found creates the best focaccia, one that emerges golden all around, looking like a brain, its surface woven with a winding labyrinth of deep crevices: high hydration, refrigerated dough.

 This is nothing novel—many bakers extol the virtues of the cold fermentation process—and it came as no surprise to me either: it was, after all, past-prime Jim Lahey refrigerated dough that showed me how easy focaccia could be: place cold, several-days-old pizza dough in a well-oiled pan, let it rise for several hours or until it doubles, drizzle with more oil, dimple with your fingers, sprinkle with sea salt, then bake until done.